 Red Wing (Women’s boots can only be bought in-store)

 Timberland Pro (The only 8” women’s option has mixed reviews and can be hard to find on their website)

 Keen – They make work boots!
-(The only 8” women’s option has an aluminum safety toe)
+(Only one 8" option but several 6" options)

 Danner – They have many all-leather hiking boots which may be tall enough as well, don’t just look at the work boots.

 Brahma, Wolverine, and Ariat are some cheaper options that have a number of styles available.